Dishpit/Embr/omegalang.com/docs/language-reference/types.md

 In Omega, types are denoted with keywords.

-Omega has two versions of each type: the value type, and the return type.
+Omega typically has two versions of each type: the value type, and the return type.

 Value types are typically used for things like variables, such as: `int my_var = 42069;`.
 Return types are a bit different.
 They're annotated with a `@` after the parameters of a function are declared, like so: `fn my_func(x, y) @int {};`.